 Advocacy for Children in Conflict with the Law

-Accessible guidance for practitioners who prosecute or defend children & young people in the criminal justice system.
+Accessible guidance and training for practitioners who prosecute or defend children & young people in the criminal justice system.

 Specific vulnerabilities